riyaa42/CapstoneProject_Dynabot/README.md

 A 12-node state machine is what compromises the entire workflow: retrieve → conditional research mode check → [optimize_query → parallel searches] or [direct generation] → evaluate → conditional quality routing → [pass, retry, or fail].
 Conditional edges enable dynamic routing: research_mode toggles external search, relevance_score triggers retry logic, retry_count selects escalation strategy, user_decision (after human approval) chooses between query rewrite or search expansion.
 MemorySaver checkpointer enables thread-based persistence.

 **7. Memory & Human-in-the-Loop**
 Each session maintains a unique thread_id and chat histories invidually per file and per iteration of every selected combination of files. the last 2-4 messages (AI and Human Message pair form 1 message) are injected into generation and rewriting prompts ( number of messages injected is chosen dynamically based on the lenght of the coversation), enabling follow-up questions from the user.
 The graph pauses at human_approval before the retry node comes into action (when backend evaluation of generated answer before its actually displayed on the screen scores low so it reccomends the user to rewrite.
 It also displays the option of selecting an already re-written prompt to use), displaying the rewritten query in an editable form with two options: approve/edit (resulting in using the new query and then retrying retrieval with it) or reject (uses original query, expands search to k+5).
 State snapshots are checkpointed, allowing resumption after user decisions.
+The update_state() method modifies specific fields (query, user_decision) in the checkpoint before resuming, enabling state manipulation without re-running completed nodes

-**LangSmith Integration**
+**8. LangSmith Integration**
 Full tracing captures every LLM invocation (generation, evaluation, rewriting), vector search operations (embedding generation, similarity scores, retrieved chunks), tool calls (API responses), and state transitions.